ptesny/teched2025XP264/exercises/ex1/README.md

 Good to know:
 - It is already pre-installed on the tech laptops.
-- It is also out-of-the-box in the automation workflows for this session.
+- It is also available out-of-the-box in the automation workflows for this session.

 ```
 kyma version